HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext/outgoing/mime-plain-3.md

 }
 ```

+!!!note
-If there's no `text/plain` part in the multipart MIME, it will then try to find the first `text/html` part and convert it to plain.
+    Since there's no `text/plain` part in the stored multipart MIME, it fallsback to find a `text/html` part and convert it to plain, then return it as a response.